web-infra-dev/midscene/apps/site/docs/en/docs/more/prompting-tips.md

 # Tips for Prompting

-The natural language parameter passed to MidScene will be part of the prompt sent to the LLM.
+The natural language parameter passed to Midscene will be part of the prompt sent to the LLM.
 There are certain techniques in prompt engineering that can help improve the understanding of user interfaces.

 ### The purpose of optimization is to get a stable response from AI